Shutdown button with Raspberry PI and Python

 Before closing this tutorial, I want to share some considerations.

-Using a mini button switch for shutdown is a simple and practical way to trigger RPI power off without the need of entering its desktop or terminal and avoiding risks to corrupt filesystem with mere power supply detachment.
+Using a mini button switch for shutdown is a simple and practical way to trigger RPI power off without the need of entering its desktop or terminal and avoiding risks to corrupt the filesystem with mere power supply detachment.

-If you use RPI.GPIO python library within other scripts and closing them with GPIO.cleanup(), you need to manage shutdown PIN from being cleaned and disabled.
+If you use RPI.GPIO python library within other scripts and closing them with GPIO.cleanup(), you need to manage the shutdown PIN from being cleaned and disabled.

 An alternative way to implement a shutdown button is also acting on overlay settings from /boot/config.txt (refer to https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README for more info).